yidas/codeigniter-queue-worker/README.md

 {
     protected function handleWork()
     {
+        // Your own method to get a job from your queue in the application
         $job = $this->myjobs->popJob();

-        // `false` for job not found, which would close the worker itself. if (!$job)
+        // return `false` for job not found, which would close the worker itself. if (!$job)
             return false;

+        // Your own method to process a job
         $this->myjobs->processJob($job);

-        // `true` for job existing, which would keep handling. return true;
+        // return `true` for job existing, which would keep handling. return true;
     }
 // ...